maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 If two characters already know something, there's no need to repeat it.
 It gives the impression of the character talking to the reader.

-#### And That's When the Vaginal Thrush Returned, or characters sharing inappropriate, intimite info
+#### And That's When the Vaginal Thrush Returned, or characters sharing inappropriate, intimate info

 Strangers don't share backstories right away, and even friends use diplomacy when sharing info.
 Only strong relationships or outcasts are pure honesty.
   * Remember how characters have a public face separate from their inner reality.